JGalego/gymnasium-jsbsim/README.md

 Gymnasium-JSBSim provides reinforcement learning environments for the control of fixed-wing aircraft using the JSBSim flight dynamics model.

-The package's environments implement the OpenAI Gym interface allowing environments to be created and interacted with in the usual way:
+The package's environments implement the Gymnasium interface allowing environments to be created and interacted with in the usual way:

 ```
 import gymnasium as gym